ghunteranderson/better_blasting/README.md

-# Better Blasting
+# Better Blasting Data Pack
 A Minecraft data pack that extends blast furnace recipes to smelt all minerals that a regular furnace can smelt.
 Experience drops per item do not change between the regular furnace and blast furnace however, items smelt twice as fast (consuming twice the fuel).

 ## Version Support
-Minecraft versions listed below are tested and work.
-Versions not listed might work but have not been officially tested.
+Minecraft versions below are tested and work.
+Versions not listed might work but have not been tested.

 | Better Blasting | Minecraft |
 |:-------------:|:-------------:|
 | 1.0.0 | 1.16.1 |

 ## Installation
-1. Jump on over to the latest [releases](https://github.com/ghunteranderson/better_blasting/releases).
+1. Check out out the latest [releases](https://github.com/ghunteranderson/better_blasting/releases).
 2. Download the version of Better Blasting that you want.
 3. Follow the wiki's [instructions](https://minecraft.gamepedia.com/Tutorials/Installing_a_data_pack) for installing data packs.

 If you have any issues/suggestions, feel free to open a Github issue.

-## Recipes Added
+## Blast Furnace Recipes Added
 | | Product | | Ingredient |
 |-|---------|-|------------|
 | <img src="https://gamepedia.cursecdn.com/minecraft_gamepedia/1/15/Glass.png" alt="Glass" height="32" /> | Glass | <img src="https://gamepedia.cursecdn.com/minecraft_gamepedia/b/b0/Sand_JE5_BE2.png" alt="Sand" height="32" /> | Sand |